federicomrossi/7545-Grupo-05-Weepo/www.app/README.md

-# Weepo - Home site
+# Weepo - Dashboard site

 Here is maintained the dashboard site, where the users can manage their advertising campaigns and can keep track of the related statistics.